Get an North Dakota Operating Agreement Template Today

 • No. Your business is not legally required to have an Operating Agreement in the state of North Dakota, but you are encouraged to create one.

-• ZenBusiness has a template to guide you in writing your Operating Agreement.
+• ZenBusiness has a operating agreement template to guide you in writing your Operating Agreement.
 The template gives you a standard format and prompts to ensure you don’t forget anything.
 However, you should still consult with a professional to ensure that you cover all the points relevant to your company’s needs.

 • Yes, an LLC owned by only one person can still benefit from an Operating Agreement because it proves that the business and the owner are separate entities.